 The headquarters of Rabobank, which was established in 1985, is in the Netherlands.
 The bank's primary focus is the food and agriculture trade.
 Rabobank is the second-largest bank in the Netherlands in terms of total assets.

 Rabobank paid a $ 1 billion fine in 2013 for fraud at benchmark interest rates.
 With this penalty, it became the fifth bank to have had a scandal that helped shake confidence in the industry.
-After the fine, the bank said they will pay 774m euros to the US, British and Dutch regulators.
+After the fine, the bank said they would pay 774m euros to the US, British and Dutch regulators.
 After the incident, Chief Executive Officer Piet Moerland resigned.

 In addition to the banks fulfilling their responsibilities as gatekeepers, a national chained approach effectively deals with money laundering and terrorist financing.
 Banks work closely with government partners such as the Ministry of Finance, Justice, and Security, FIOD, and the Financial Intelligence Unit (FIU).
-The formation of TMNL has linked to the Government's Money Laundering Action Plan, announced in mid-2019.
+The formation of TMNL has been linked to the Government's Money Laundering Action Plan, announced in mid-2019.
 As part of this plan, an amendment to the Anti-Money Laundering and Counter-Terrorism Financing Act (Wet tegen witwassen en terrismefinanciering or 'Wwft') is envisaged to enable full-scale batch tracking.

 How Can Sanction Scanner Transaction Monitoring Product Help Bank?

 Sanction Scanner's Transaction Monitoring product help banks by providing a powerful tool to monitor their customers' transactions in real-time.
 This product uses advanced algorithms to analyze transactional data, including the originator and beneficiary details, transaction amount, and frequency, to identify suspicious patterns and behaviors.